There’s nothing worse than noticing that your favorite jeans suddenly seem a little tight.

 “While summer vacations are the perfect time to take a break from busy routines, it should not be a time to abandon your healthy habits,” said Dr. Samson Hanka, board certified Internal Medicine physician who cares for patients at the Monson Medical Center.
 “Not only during the summer but any time of year, it’s easy to get off track.”

 According to the Centers for Disease Control and Prevention (CDC), carrying those extra pounds puts you at risk for many other health problems, including heart disease, high blood pressure, stroke, diabetes, and certain cancers.
 Diseases like sleep apnea and osteoarthritis of the knees are, in many cases associated with excess weight and can simply be treated by losing weight.”

-“Losing excess weight can make you feel better both physically and emotionally and can help you live a longer, healthier life,” said Dr. Hanka.
+“Losing excess weight can make you feel better both physically and emotionally and can help you live a longer, healthier life,” Dr. Hanka said.
 “But diets aren't the way to go when it comes to losing weight.
 They often create temporary eating patterns that can lead to temporary results.
 Successful, long-term weight control should focus on your overall health, not just on what you eat.”

-“Helping my patients improve their health and quality of life is what I enjoy most in my role as a primary care physician,” said Dr. Hanka.
+“Helping my patients improve their health and quality of life is what I enjoy most in my role as a primary care physician,” Dr. Hanka said.
 “Changing your lifestyle is not easy, but adopting healthy habits can help you manage a healthy weight in the long run.”

-Dr. Hanka, is currently accepting new patients.
+Dr. Hanka is currently accepting new patients.
 He joins the team providing care at the Monson Medical Center, located at 2 Main Street in Monson, which include Dr. John Diggs, Dr. Joanna Preibisz, and physician assistant, Lindsey Marchand, in adult medicine; Dr. Lori Trask in pediatrics; and registered dietitian, Christine King.
-For more information or to schedule an appointment, call 413-267-9101.